aaarcher-usgs/reproducibility_in_wildlife_ecology/README.txt

 -------------------

-1. R Code and Output Supporting: Computational reproducibility in The Wildlife Society?s flagship journals
+1. R Code and Output Supporting: Computational reproducibility in The Wildlife Society's flagship journals

 2. Author Information